leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 As mentioned in above section, the C10K not only raise the problem out, but also points us to the possible directions from programming models perspective.
 So for our next step, let's take a closer look at linux kernel side, and see what linux kernel(including standard libc) pursued on this area during the period over years.
 With these concrete OS layer fundamental contributions, we can settle down above programming model into the real-life pratical experiements.

-The discusion only covers the linux operating system, as that is my personal intrests. :-)
+The discusion only covers the linux operating system, as that is my personal intrests and familiar with. :-)

 ### noblocking
    http://www.wangafu.net/~nickm/libevent-book/01_intro.html